edjrodriguez/tasterx/README.md

 [Deployed Link](https://tasterx.herokuapp.com/)

 ## Abstract
 Do you have good taste in TV shows?
 Do you think the world would be a better place if more people watched a particular show?
-TasteRX allows users to search for and then 'prescribe' a TV show to another person.
-The created prescription can then easily be shared via URL.
+TasteRX allows users to search for and then 'prescribe' a TV show to another person; the created prescription can then easily be shared via URL.

 The four members of this project collaborated remotely.
 We used daily stand-ups, screensharing over Zoom, GitHub Pull Requests, Code Reviews, Kanban-style project board tickets, and Slack to remain productive on a tight schedule.
 With just 11 part-time days to determine our concept, collect design inspiration, wireframe our proposed features, learn new technologies, and build an end-to-end tested frontend app with backend server and database, teamwork and collaboration was vital to achieve our goals.